It’s not just you; streaming prices are rising, fast

 Paramount+ currently offers two plans:

 Paramount+ Premium was discontinued in 2023 when it was replaced by the newly discounted Paramount+ with SHOWTIME bundle.
-All ad-free Paramount+ plans now include SHOWTIME content by default.
+The Paramount+ with SHOWTIME bundle was then renamed to Paramount+ Premium in 2025.

 Paramount+’s monthly price history